The Science (& Fiction) of Star Wars: Part 1

 Flying Through an Asteroid Field

 There is a common misconception about how dense the asteroid belt is, largely originating from science fiction.
 In Star Wars Episode V: The Empire Strikes Back, there is a scene where Han Solo is navigating the Millenium Falcon through a very crowded asteroid field with the Empire in hot pursuit.
-As the Corellian freighter bobs and weaves between clusters of rocks, C-3PO begs him caution, saying “Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to one.”
+As the Corellian freighter bobs and weaves between clusters of rocks, C-3PO begs him caution, saying “Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1.”

 Dogfighting in Space